b-gibbs/the_gyre/_coursework/Linear_Regression.md

       </h3>
       <hr>
       <p>
-        <a href="http://en.wikipedia.org/wiki/Least_squares">Least squares</a> is a method that can estimate the coefficients of a linear model by minimizing the squared residuals:</p>
+        <a href="http://en.wikipedia.org/wiki/Least_squares" target="_blank">Least squares</a> is a method that can estimate the coefficients of a linear model by minimizing the squared residuals:</p>
       <p>$$ \mathscr{L} = \sum_{i=1}^N \epsilon_i = \sum_{i=1}^N \left( y_i - \hat{y}_i \right)^2 = \sum_{i=1}^N \left(y_i -
         \left(\beta_0 + \beta_1 x_i\right)\right)^2 $$</p>
       <p>where $N$ is the number of observations and $\epsilon$ represents a residual or error, ACTUAL - PREDICTED.</p>